dreadflopp/dreads_modlist_patches/README.md

 * Optionals: Moss Rocks ESL Version
 * Sun Direction (choose one or none): None

-Install *Lod Pack for DynDoLod (all versions)* under the Optional Files section.
-Install using the following instructions:

-**LOD installer**

-* LOD Textures: Choose LOD Textures that matches the main version.

 **Manual Fix**
 To fix Large Reg Bugs: